 The next morning, the King reminded them, “Put your trust in the Lord your God and you will be established.”
 He appointed those who sang to the Lord to go out before the army and it says when they began singing and praising the Lord set ambushes against the enemies.”

 Thanksgiving is one of the most important aspects of prayer.
 It’s not a means of buttering up.
-It not a preamble.
-It’s genuine gratitude for who God is, what He’s doing in our lives now and what he’s already done.
+It is not a preamble.
+It’s genuine gratitude for who God is, what He’s doing in our lives now, and what he’s already done.

 We see examples of God’s mighty power work through the act of Praise and Worship.

 It does not mean that we are never sad or have problems.

 It is an act of faith that God will get us through those situations and bring us to victory.